Guide - The Best of Park City

 Park City Activities That Aren't Skiing

 While Park City earned its reputation through skiing, the town offers substantial experiences for those who prefer to stay off the slopes.
-Whether you're visiting with non-skiers or simply want variety during your stay, these activities showcase what makes our mountain community distinctive.
+Whether you're visiting with non-skiers or simply want variety during your stay, these activities showcase what makes our mountain community distinct.

 Snowshoeing and Winter Trail Access

-Park City maintains an extensive trail system accessible year-round.
-During winter months, Round Valley and the Historic Union Pacific Rail Trail provide excellent snowshoeing terrain.
 Equipment rentals are available throughout town, and the trails offer varying difficulty levels.

-For a guided experience, several outfitters lead moonlight snowshoe tours—a memorable way to experience our mountain landscape after dark.
-Other winter trail options include cross-country skiing and fat biking.
+For a guided experience, several outfitters offer options from one hour to half day tours.
+Plus, many lead moonlight snowshoe tours—a memorable way to experience our mountain landscape after dark.

 Local Insight: Non-skiers are welcome everywhere—the après culture embraces everyone.
 Book Olympic Park's bobsled ride in advance; it's the most popular non-skiing winter activity and sells out during holiday weeks.